grapeofwrath/no/README.md

 no is a NixOS and Home Manager CLI helper written in Go.

 Usage:

     no [flags] <command> [command flags]

 Commands:

-    garbage  Run garbage collection and remove old generations home     Rebuild a Home Manager configuration
+    garbage  Run garbage collection and remove old generations

+    home     Rebuild a Home Manager configuration

     rebuild  Rebuild a NixOS configuration

     update   Update a flake.lock file

     help     Print this help

 Flags:

     -d, --directory  PATH
         Run in this directory, must be full path. (default '.')

     -h, --help
         Print this help.

+Examples:

+    Rebuild the current NixOS configuration in the specified directory no -d /home/user/dotfiles rebuild

 Run `no <command> -h` to get help for a specific command
 ```